 More people are beginning to indicate their own personal pronouns (such as she/her, he/him, they/them) in email signatures, Zoom screen names, and other contexts.
 While NCA doesn't require this, it is becoming a more common practice, and staff are welcome to adopt it.
+Avoid saying "preferred pronouns."
 See also gendered pronouns.